Let them eat cake! Satisfy your sweet tooth with our picks of top cheesecakes in Jakarta.

 Bake Cheese Tart, Grand Indonesia, West Mall Level LG, Central Jakarta.
 Follow @bakecheesetart_id on Instagram.

 Hokkaido Baked Cheese Tart

 Inspired by the dairy products in Hokkaido, Hokkaido Baked Cheese Tart recreates the distinct flavour of Japanese cheese using premium local ingredients.
 Their delicious tarts combine crunch, shortcrust base with fluffy filling, which can be eaten any way you like: at a room temperature, chilled if you like it firm, or heated if you want to get that melting sensation in your mouth.

-Hokkaido Baked Cheese Tart, multiple locations, check website for details.
-Follow @hokkaidobakedcheesetart_id on Instagram.
+Hokkaido Baked Cheese Tart, follow @hokkaidobakedcheesetart_id on Instagram.

 Another place where you can get Hokkaido cheese tarts is Hokkaido Baby.
 The store offers give flavours such as original, chocolate, matcha, salted egg, and the one-of-a-kind cafe latte.
 We love how their crust is thin yet crispy, which is filled with creamy cheese mousse that melts directly in your mouth.
 Tarts are not the only thing you can find here, as they also have Petite Chizuko or fluffy molten cheese cake and the crispy-on-the-outside-and-creamy-on-the-inside Croquant Chou.

 Hokkaido Baby, multiple locations, check website for details.
 Follow @hokkaidobaby on Instagram.